 Even if your child is too young to understand the wording, they will know when time is carved out for them.
-The most important aspect of making someone feel loved and appreciated is when you plan something special for them.
+The most important aspect of making someone feel loved and appreciated is planning something special for them.
 Taking your child on a babymoon with you shows them how much you enjoy being with them.

 Remind them while you’re traveling that you will still very much be available to them, but you will have to focus on the baby, too.
 You can explain how they have your attention first on this trip and that baby will need to borrow some of that when they come home.
 Focusing on your older child is still significant.
 And the memories you make on your babymoon will be fresh in their mind when the time comes!

-You may be panicking that your child is going to feel left out when the new baby arrives.
+You may be panicking that your child will feel left out when the new baby arrives.
 But your babymoon may be able to put it in a different perspective!
 Your travels will show them how you have a separate relationship with your partner, with them, and with the baby in your belly.

 They will start to understand how each connection is different yet significant in its own way.
 Your child will see how your partner cares for you, perhaps holding your bag as you walk onto the plane.
 They will see how you smile when they hug you, feeling the relationship they cherish with you in their arms.
 They will witness you caring for your unborn, and you’ll be able to show them ways to adjust to a new baby in the home.